AWI-LMU joint research group for Southern Ocean-Climate Interactions (SO-CLIM)

 While climate models make an important contribution to creating reliable information for decision-makers and society, they still do not represent past observed climatic changes in the Southern Ocean adequately, leading to considerable uncertainties in future projections.
 In part, these difficulties arise from the inherent challenge to collect observational data in this region and the associated knowledge gap.
 In our group, we collect and use observational data and deploy numerical models to better understand processes and changes in the Southern Ocean and thus contribute to improving regional and global projections with model simulations.

-Alex H. visited Abu Dhabi for the Polar Dialogue at the Abu Dhabi Sustainability Week, organized by the Arctic Circle and Khalifa University.
-The reason for the dialogue was the establishing of the Emirates Polar Program that was launched in Nov 2024. …
+Alexander Haumann was a guest in Abu Dhabi for the Polar Dialogue as part of Sustainability Week, organized by the Arctic Circle and Khalifa University.
+The occasion for the dialogue was the establishment of the Emirates Polar Program, which was launched…

 Team